 Enjoy a Luxury Yacht Charter in the South Pacific & Asia

-Exotic, some say spiritual, definitely beautiful, with miles of coastline, and hundreds of islands spanning a vast expanse of the Pacific Ocean; this area offers never ending yacht charter choices, where often the best accommodations are on a your luxury charter yacht.
-Certainly to explore extraordinary remote areas, a luxury charter yacht may be the only way other than by dugout canoe to:
+Exotic, some say spiritual, definitely beautiful, with miles of coastline, and hundreds of islands spanning a vast expanse of the Pacific Ocean; this area offers never-ending yacht charter choices, where often the best accommodations are on your luxury charter yacht.
+Certainly, to explore extraordinary remote areas, a South Pacific & Asia luxury charter yacht may be the only way other than by dugout canoe to:

-- • Search for the Komodo Dragon in their natural habitat in the Komodo Archipelago in Indonesia, and
+- Search for the Komodo Dragon in their natural habitat in the Komodo Archipelago in Indonesia

 Start your charter boarding your yacht at Port Denarau on the island of Viti Levu and head to the Mamanuca Islands close by.
 Many compare cruising in the Yasawa and Mamanuca Islands to cruising in the Caribbean in the BVI’s, as these Fijian islands are close together for short cruises from anchorage to anchorage in relatively calm waters.
 Of course, on shore, these islands are all uniquely Fijian.

 The first afternoon anchorage in the Mamanuca Islands is at Musket Cove on Manolo Island, home of the Musket Cove Yacht Club.
 This yacht club can be joined by any sailor; however you must have sailed in from another country, not just Port Denarau to join.
 Once you join; you are a member for life.
 Look around the anchorage at the international flags displayed waving off of various sterns, as this is a popular stopping spot for those on their round the world explorations.
 Two resorts line the shore, and the Musket Cove Resort shop features Musket Cove Yacht Club items and other Fijian items.
 This is a great calm anchorage for water sports.